GeoMOER/moer-mpg-data-analysis/docs/units/_unit06/unit06-02_cross_validation.md

 ```

-### Leave-many-out cross-validation
+## Leave-many-out cross-validation
 For the leave-many-out cross-validation, the following example computes 100 different models.
-For each model, a training sample of 80% of the data set is choosen randomly.
+For each model, a training sample of 80% of the data set is randomly chosen.

 ```r